 Heat recovery ventilators also work in reverse, capturing the coolness of air conditioned air in the summertime and transferring it to the warm air it draws in from outside to replaces it.

 Of course, there’s some cost to running HRV’s, although they will save you money when compared to a standard ventilator, which brings in cold air for your furnace to deal with.
 All ventilators need electricity to run the fans.
 And since heat recovery ventilators don’t work as well in very cold temperatures, some models have self-defrosting capability to combat the chill.
 Some run the warm air through the core multiple times to prevent freezing, while others have small built-in electric resistance heaters.
 Both options will cut down on your efficiency, however.

 On the plus side, maintenance is minimal.
 The filters should be cleaned once per year, but otherwise the HRV should be good to go unless something is obviously wrong.

 So if you find your indoor air quality suffers in the wintertime, a heat recovery ventilator might be the solution for you.
 While the federal Energy Star program does include standard ventilator fans in its high-efficiency product program, heat recovery ventilators are currently only certified in Canada, so consult with a qualified expert on which model will work best for you.

-Contact the experts at local One Hour Heating & Air Conditioning® for advice and guidance on whether a heat recovery ventilator is a good option for your home.
+Contact the experts at local One Hour Heating & Air Conditioning® of Midland Park for advice and guidance on whether a heat recover ventilator is a good option for your home.